Is intentionally coughing on someone else a crime?

 But how serious that crime is becomes a different question.
 In certain circumstances, the result could be a disorderly conduct ticket.
 In others, the situation could result in felony-level charges and serious, life-changing penalties.

 No matter your situation, hiring a top criminal defense attorney is a wise decision.
 Even a ticket has the potential to cause a disturbance in your life.
 Certainly a felony does.
-At Meyer Van Severen, S.C. you’ll meet some of Wisconsin’s top criminal defense attorneys.
+At Van Severen Law Office you’ll meet some of Wisconsin’s top criminal defense attorneys.
 If you’re charged for intentionally coughing on someone else, contact us immediately at (414) 270-0202.
 We’ll schedule a free consultation and begin planning how to defend your case.

 The most likely charge: disorderly conduct